mstarodu/MovieBrowserApp/README.md

 # MovieBrowserApp
-Open Source Movies Browser App
+Open Source Movie Browser App

 created and maintained by pawelkloc and mstarodu